Lzy17/Arxiv_WordCloud/README.md

-Target.png will determine the shape of you WordCloud change it if you like
+Target.png will determine the shape of you WordCloud.

 To run the code do: